adamgreig/ecpdap/README.md

 [spi-flash-rs]: https://github.com/adamgreig/spi-flash-rs
 [spidap]: https://github.com/adamgreig/spidap

+## IDCODEs and SPI modes

+ECP5 bitstreams can specify an IDCODE which the FPGA checks against its internal IDCODE.
+By default this would prevent loading (for example) an `LFE5U-45F` bitstream onto an `LFE5UM-45F`, even though it would be compatible.
+By default, `ecpdap` will patch the bitstream IDCODE when programming either SRAM or SPI flash to match the IDCODE detected via JTAG.
+Use `--no-fix-idcode` to disable this functionality.
+Alternatively, use `--remove-idcode` to entirely remove the IDCODE check from the bitstream.

+Bitstreams can also include an SPI mode command to enable faster bitstream loading from SPI flash.
+However, if a bitstream with such a command is loaded directly to SRAM, and the SPI flash does not have a valid bitstream loaded, the ECP5 aborts loading the bitstream.
+To work around this issue, `ecpdap` will by default remove SPI mode commands from bitstreams loaded to SRAM.
+Use `--no-remove-spimode` to disable this functionality.

+## JTAG Clock Frequency

+The default clock frequency is 1MHz, but in many situations higher frequencies are possible and reduce operation time.
+It is also possible to require lower speeds in situations with poor signal integrity.

+Use `-f` or `--freq` to change, for example `-f 10M`.

 ## JTAG Scan Chains

 ECP5 FPGAs can be programmed on arbitrary length JTAG scan chains; you may need